 Tardive dyskinesia (TD) is an unwanted side effect of medication, most commonly antipsychotic drugs.
 These drugs may be part of your treatment if you have a diagnosis of:

-I had a year-long psychosis as a teenager [...]
-Treating the psychosis was utterly prioritised – the side effects [of the medication] were not properly explained to me or my family as far as I can remember.
+I had a year-long psychosis as a teenager… Treating the psychosis was utterly prioritised – the side effects of the medication were not properly explained to me or my family as far as I can remember.

 What are the risk factors?

-TD is most common if:
+TD is thought to be particularly common if:

-(For more information about older and newer antipsychotics, side effects and what to know before starting medication, see our pages on psychiatric medication and antipsychotics.)
+For more information about older and newer antipsychotics, side effects and what to know before starting medication, see our pages on psychiatric medication and antipsychotics.

 I firstly experienced finger and small muscle twitches and spasms which gradually got worse.